Alan Sonfist: Life and career

 His first major publication was on his lecture series at the Metropolitan Museum of Art in 1969.
 Sonfist edited "Art in the Land: A Critical Anthology of Environmental Art," which was republished in Europe and Asia due to its reception by critics and artists alike.
 He has been included in multiple major international exhibition catalogs such as the Dokumenta, the Venice Biennale, and the Paris Biennale.
 Recently, Dr. Robert Rosenblum wrote an introduction to Sonfist's "Nature: The End of Art" which was distributed by Thames and Hudson, and published by Gil Ori.

 Throughout his career, Sonfist has given several keynote speeches for public and private events and organizations such as Pennsylvania State University, the Southern Sculpture Conference, and the American Landscape Association in Miami.
 He has been a featured speaker in numerous symposiums at major institutions and conferences including the Metropolitan Museum of Art, the Boston Museum of Fine Arts, the Midwest College Association, the U.N.
 Ecological Conference in São Paulo, Brazil, and the Berlin Ecology Conference.
 Sonfist has been a featured lecturer at numerous major institutions including the Whitney Museum of Art, the Nelson-Atkins Museum of Art, and the Museum of Contemporary Art of Chicago.

-In 1987, Sonfist's public art installation, Time Landscape of St. Louis, was ordered unilaterally to be destroyed by Evelyn O. Rice, then director of the St. Louis Department of Parks, Recreation and Forestry, only 17 months after installation.
-Rice declared the artwork a "public eyesore".
-While the then infant Regional Arts Commission was contacted about the destruction, Ms Rice did not use the then new public city policy to convene a panel to review the work prior to removal.
-Rather, she ordered the city's bulldozers to remove the work as soon as possible.
-This action created news reports into the larger discussion about public art works, city policy and legality.